How to Survive School Without Killing Your Soul

 This isn’t for the gallery elite or the pretentious wallflowers who squint thoughtfully and say “interesting use of negative space.”
 This is for the weird kids.
 The feelers.
 The freaks who talk to their stuffed animals and keep the good rocks.
 The ones who saw a velvet rope and said “what if I chewed through it?”

-This is SOPRA if SOPRA had glitter in its teeth and a pocketknife in its boot.
+This is SOPRA—Socially Oriented Participatory Radical Art—if it had glitter in its teeth and a pocketknife in its boot.
 Socially engaged art—but make it feral.
 I want people touching things, gasping, laughing, crying, yelling “is this allowed?” while already elbow-deep in discovery.
 I want fingers on fabric, whispers in corners, confessions to plywood ghosts.
 I want the work to feel like a dare you’re already halfway into.

 I make shit you can touch.
 Things you’re supposed to mess with.
 I lure you in with cuteness—squishy, sparkly, nostalgic, familiar—and then I hit you with the existential sledgehammer.
 That’s the trick.
 The softness is the snare.
 The smile has fangs.